Shlomo Hillel: Biography

-Born to a Mizrahi Jewish family in Baghdad, in Mandatory Iraq, Hillel immigrated to Mandatory Palestine with his family in 1934 at the age of eleven.
+Born to an Iraqi Jewish family in Baghdad, in Mandatory Iraq, Hillel immigrated to Mandatory Palestine with his family in 1934 at the age of eleven.
 After graduating from the Herzliya Hebrew High School in Tel Aviv, he underwent agricultural training in kibbutz Degania Alef, and later Pardes Hana.
 Hillel was secretary of a Hebrew Scouts group that later established Kibbutz Ma'agan Michael.
 In 1945, Hillel and his colleagues worked at a Haganah munitions factory disguised as a laundry facility in the basement of the Ayalon Institute in Rehovot.
 He studied political science, economics and public administration at the Hebrew University of Jerusalem.
 He married Temima, with whom he had two children, a son and a daughter.
 He lived in Ramat Denya, Jerusalem.
 Hillel's daughter Hagar was a pioneer in the research of Jewish journalism in the Arab world.
 He died on 8 February 2021.

 Zionist activism

 Operation Michaelberg

 In 1946, Hillel flew to Baghdad on an Iraqi passport and remained there for one year as an operative for the Zionist underground in Iraq.
 At that time, Iraqi Jews made aliyah to Israel through slow and treacherous overland routes facilitated by unreliable smugglers.
 Hillel spearheaded the first large-scale Iraqi aliyah by air, hiring two American pilots and a C-46 to fly 100 Iraqi Jews to Israel in what later became known as Operation Michaelberg.
 The flight was conducted in secret both to avoid detection by Iraqi authorities upon departure from Baghdad and to avoid detection by British authorities on arrival in Mandatory Palestine.